andresgmejiar/lbmech/README.md

 The next step is calculating the cost in terms of time, work, and energy for every possible transition.
-The `calculateCosts` function takes the changes in elevation and using the velocity information from the previous section, models of biomechanical work expediture, and physical limitations calculates the expected costs.
+The `calculateCosts` function takes the changes in elevation and using the velocity information from the previous section, models of biomechanical work expenditure, and physical limitations calculates the expected costs.
 There are currently three available models, run `?calculateCosts` for more information on each model and what parameters are required.
 This is for a 60 kg human with a